 Magic of the Mountain Gorillas

-This short itinerary takes you to the endangered mountain gorillas in Uganda's Bwindi Impenetrable Forest - a UNESCO World Heritage Site.
-The Sanctuary Gorilla Forest Camp is frequently visited by gorilla families so long hours of trekking may not be required.
+Journey to the endangered mountain gorillas in Uganda's Bwindi Impenetrable Forest - a UNESCO World Heritage Site.
+Accommodation options include the Sanctuary Gorilla Forest Camp which is frequently visited by gorilla families, so long hours of trekking may not be required.

 Mountain gorillas have a slow rate of reproduction.
 This slow reproduction makes this species even more threatened.
 In a 40-50 year lifetime, a female might have only 2-6 living offspring.
 Females give birth for the first time at about age 10 and will have offspring every four years or more.
 A male reaches sexual maturity between 10 and 12 years.
 Able to conceive for only about three days each month, the female produces a single young and in rare cases twins.

 Trekking through dense jungle to spend time with a family of mountain gorillas will be an incredible experience, creating memories for a lifetime.

 Enquire with World Journeys for this and other opportunities to encounter mountain gorillas.